les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2020-04-10-less-approche-systemique.markdown

 <figcaption>Some deeper dynamics of schedule pressure and the secret toolbox.</figcaption></figure>

-<figcaption>Dynamiques avancées de la pression sur le planning et de la boîte à outils secrètes.</figcaption></figure>
+<figcaption>Dynamiques avancées de la pression sur le calendrier et de la boîte à outils secrètes.</figcaption></figure>

 Naturally, lots of dirty code eventually slowed things down.
 More subtly, developers would _ignore_ the bug list of ever-increasing open defects to—instead—generate new features.
 This led to a long delay between the creation of a defect and its correction.
 It turns out that this significantly increases variability and time to fix a defect because of the compounding negative effect of a long-lived bug (for example, due to workarounds and coupling) and because developers have long forgotten the detailed context of code related to the defect and therefore need to slowly rediscover that context—with more and more dirty confusing code surrounding them.